jvineis/DEEP-CORE-cazyme-analysis/README.md

     anvi-export-gene-calls -c assembly-dbs/s_${SAMPLE}.db -o assembly-dbs/s_${SAMPLE}-prodigal.txt --gene-caller prodigal

 and in the third line applys 'x_convert-anvio-prodigal-hits-to-faa.py' to the text output files and converts them to faa files so that their format is friendly for comparison with the CAZY database.

+    #!/usr/bin/env python

+    import argparse
+    ##

+    parser = argparse.ArgumentParser(description='''convert the txt file output from anvi-export-gene-calls into a faa fasta file format.''') parser.add_argument('--i', help='the resulting file from the anvi-export-gene-calls command') parser.add_argument('--o', help='the name you want to give to your beautiful fasta format file') args=parser.parse_args()

+    # Create an empty dictionay for the elements in each line of the anvi-export-gene-calls table
+    seq_dict = {}

+    # Create a empty file for your output.
+    outfile = open(args.o, 'w')

+    for line in open(args.i, 'r'):
+        x = line.strip().split('\t')
+        name = '_'.join(x[0:4])
+    outfile.write(">"+name+'\n'+x[8]+'\n')

 Sumbit the bash script with all of these lines using the command:

     sbatch x_run-CAZY.shx